Skip to main content

 • leftLabel - Layout of the back button label.
 Might be undefined when not rendering a back button label.

-A config which just fades the elements looks like this:
+A config that just fades the elements looks like this:

 const forFade = ({ current, next }) => {